Cosmology with Persistent Homology: a Fisher Forecast: Introduction

-Part of the success of this topological approach can be attributed to persistent homology probing non-local correlations in the position space, which cannot be altered by late-time physics \cite{Baumann:2021ykm}.\footnote{This is also why persistent homology can outperform other machine learning approaches in identifying phase transitions in statistical systems whose order parameters are non-local \cite{Cole:2020hjx}.} Moreover, statistics derived from this tool are naturally functions of distance, and may thus be recognized as syntheses of information from a range of high-order correlators ``filtered'' through topology.
+One good aspect of taking this approach is that statistics derived from this tool are naturally functions of distance, and may thus be recognized as syntheses of information from a range of high-order correlators ``filtered'' through topology.
 This is evident when considering that each topological feature originates from varying numbers of halos as vertices, which we will explain later.
 To this end, persistent homology for cosmology deserves a more thorough analysis.
 In this work, we further expand the power of the previous setups by varying the nearest-neighbor parameter $k$ in the coarse-graining scheme to emphasize topological features of different scales.
 Then we apply our pipeline to the \quijote halo catalogs \cite{Villaescusa-Navarro:2019bje, Coulton:2022qbc,Coulton:2022rir}, and compute constraints via the Fisher information matrix for $7$ cosmological parameters and $3$ primordial non-Gaussianity amplitudes.

 The flow of this paper is presented in Figure \ref{fig:pop}.
 Section \ref{sec:dataset} introduces the dataset, specifically the dark matter halo catalogs from \quijote in redshift space.
 In Section \ref{sec:PHreview}, we review the essential aspects of persistent homology, with a focus on the tailored coarse-graining scheme for halos.
 In Section \ref{sec:summarystat}, we describe the building of our summary statistic from the outputs of a persistent homology computation.
 The results of our Fisher analysis are presented in Section \ref{sec:results}, where we discuss them in comparison with conventional statistics of low-order correlation functions.
 Finally in Section \ref{sec:conclusions}, we give our conclusions and outlook for future research directions.